mdabzan/mdabzan/README.md

   - Performance test tool using Gatling and scala
   - Develop API's with Django

-- 👽  Currently working as an SDET-2 in an IOT based startup
+- 👽  Currently working as an SDET-2 in an IOT based company

 - 📫 Reach me : md.abzan@gmail.com